I have to rescue myself from the news cycle.

 We aren't being informed.
 We’re being harvested.

-Here is why the modern news cycle is a threat to your sanity:
+Here is why I see modern news cycle as a threat:

-• The Opinion Economy: News agencies are no longer in the business of information.
+The Opinion Factory: News agencies are no longer in the business of information.
 They are in the business of building an Opinion.
 Every "report" is wrapped in a layer of inherent bias.

-• Fabrication over Validation: Platforms like X (Twitter) try to verify the truth, but they are losing the race.
-Fake information travels faster than the truth can put its shoes on.
+The Search for Truth: Platforms like X (Twitter) try to verify the truth, but they are losing the race.
+Fake information travels faster than the truth.

-• The Echo Chamber of Monetization: You seldom learn anything new.
+High level points, repeated everywhere: You seldom learn anything new.
 Outlets regurgitate the same three talking points because that’s what triggers the algorithm.
-Depth has been sacrificed for reach.
+That is how it feels like.
+Depth is missing on any topic.

-• Engineered Anxiety: The news cycle thrives on uncertainty.
-It is a machine designed to highlight what is going wrong, keeping you in a state of perpetual, intentional negativity.
+Engineered Negativity: The news cycle grow by creating uncertainty.
+It is a machine designed to highlight what is going wrong, keeping you in a state of continuous negativity.

-• The Opportunity Cost: We consume "information" that feels productive but contributes nothing to our actual work or lives.
+The Opportunity Cost of our time: We consume "information" that feels productive but contributes nothing to our actual work or lives.
 It is the illusion of being "informed" without the benefit of being "educated."

-• The Booby-Trapped Escalator: Platforms have become notorious for "content traps."
+The Booby-Trap: Platforms have become notorious for "content traps."
 You go looking for a headline and end up stuck on an escalator of rage-bait, ads, and explicit content.

 I am trying too.